 Mr. Cahill is Head of the Bankruptcy and Restructuring Practice Group at Lowis & Gellen LLP, in Chicago, Illinois.
 He guides secured lenders, creditors, debtors, creditors’ committees, potential purchasers and others through… Read More

-Jordan is the co-founder and CEO of CFX Markets, an online trading platform for non-public investments that is transforming how people view and hold alternative asset positions.
-CFX Markets is… Read More
+Jordan is a co-founder and board member of OpenFinance and CFX Markets, an online trading platform for non-public investments that is transforming how people view and hold alternative asset positions.… Read More

 Josh Hughes has been following the development of crypto currencies since the beginning of 2013 and is the Co-Founder of CryptoMarkets.com.
 His interest in crypto and blockchain was sparked by seeing small… Read More